CNFs Cert Manager¶

 Use the following steps to install the CNFs Cert Manager Pods.

-Change into the directory containing the latest CNFs Software, and list the f5-cert-manager Helm chart:
+Change into the directory containing the latest CNFs Software, and obtain the f5-cert-manager Helm chart version:

 Create a Helm values file named cert-manager-values.yaml, and set the